ninetails/feijoada-sete/README.md

 ## Preparation

+Run `npm install` to install `eslint` configuration used by all subprojects

-Run `yarn` to install all dependencies here and on each server folder
+Run `npm run bootstrap` to install all dependencies for each subproject

 ## Usage

-Run each server, mind to read each folder `README.md` that gives what PORT to run before `yarn start`
+To serve, run `npm start` and main application will be served on `http://localhost:3000/`.

 ## Structure

+**package/**
 * **appshell** - It's the main application that will call other ones.
 Made with React + SSR based on Razzle.
 * **react** - A server made with React + SSR based on Razzle and outputs only the content depending on headers sent
 * **angularjs** - A server without SSR made with AngularJS